Abdennacer-Badaoui/K-Diffusion_with_Transformer_Encoder/README.md

 In the field of machine learning, k-diffusion refers to a research paper titled "Elucidating the Design Space of Diffusion-Based Generative Models" by Tero Karras et al. This paper explores ways to improve diffusion models, a type of generative model that can create new data by gradually adding noise to an image (for example, could be anything else) and then reversing the process to create a clean image.
 K-diffusion allows for dynamically adjusting the step size during the denoising process.
 This can be beneficial for complex data where different areas might require varying levels of denoising effort.
 ![teaser-1920x640](https://github.com/Abdennacer-Badaoui/K-Diffusion_with_Transformer_Encoder/assets/106801897/ae88f626-f6cc-42e9-b867-93e330beade8)

 This implementation was inspired by the original K-diffusion implementation.
-While the original implementation uses K-diffusion on images with U-Net architectures, I apply it to vectors using a Transformer encoder as the core model./
+While the original implementation uses K-diffusion on images with U-Net architectures, I apply it to vectors using a Transformer encoder as the core model.\

 Original Implementation: https://github.com/NVlabs/edm